Having a baby or adopting a child

 We have a range of services and payments to help new parents, including Parental Leave Pay, Dad and Partner Pay, and Baby Bonus.

-To help cover the costs involved with having a new child, we provide payments and services to:
+To help cover the costs involved with caring for a new child, we provide payments and services to:

 - parents of newborns